pocc/tshark.dev/README.md

 # tshark-guide
-Repo for managing tshark-guide content

-This is an experiment to see if creating this guide outside of hugo is easier.
+Repo for managing tshark.dev content.
+This website uses sphinx to convert markdown files into a static documentation site.